 The M and N counters can be loaded either through a parallel or serial interface.
-The parallel interface is controlled via the P LOAD signal such that a LOW to HIGH transition will latch the information present on the M[8:0] and N[1:0] inputs into the M and N counters.
-When the P_LOAD signal is LOW, the input latches will be transparent and any changes on the M[8:0] and N[1:0] inputs will affect the F{OUT} output pair.
-To use the serial port, the S_CLOCK signal samples the information on the S_DATA line and loads it into a 14 bit shift register.
-Note that the P_LOAD signal must be HIGH for the serial load operation to function.
-The Test register is loaded with the first three bits, the N register with the next two, and the M register with the final nine bits of the data stream on the S_DATA input.
-For each register, the most significant bit is loaded first (T2, N1, and M8).
-A pulse on the S LOAD pin after the shift register is fully loaded will transfer the divide values into the counters.
-The HIGH to LOW transition on the S LOAD input will latch the new divide values into the counters.
-Figures 4 and 5 illustrate the timing diagram for both a parallel and a serial load of the device synthesizer.
+The parallel interface is controlled via the P LOAD signal such that a LOW to HIGH transition will latch the information present on the M[6:0] and N[1:0] inputs into the M and N counters.
+When the P LOAD signal is LOW, the input latches will be transparent and any changes on the M[6:0] and N[1:0] inputs will affect the FOUT output pair.
+To use the serial port, the S CLOCK signal samples the information on the S DATA line and loads it into a 12 bit shift register.
+Note that the P LOAD signal must be HIGH for the serial load operation to function.
+The Test register is loaded with the first three bits, the N register with the next two, and the M register with the final nine bits of the data stream on the S DATA input.
+For each register, the most significant bit is loaded first (T2, N1, and M6).
+The HIGH to LOW transition on the S LOAD input will latch the new divide values into the counters A pulse on the S LOAD pin after the shift register is fully loaded will transfer the divide values into the counters.
+Figures 3 and 4 illustrate the timing diagram for both a parallel and a serial load of the device synthesizer.

-M[8:0] and N[1:0] are normally specified once at power-up through the parallel interface, and then possibly again through the serial interface.
-This approach allows the application to come up at one frequency and then change or fine-tune the clock as the ability to control the serial interface becomes available.
+M[6:0] and N[1:0] are normally specified after power-up through the parallel interface, and then possibly, fine tuned again through the serial interface.
+This approach allows the application to ramp up at one frequency and then change or fine-tune the clock as the ability to control the serial interface becomes available.

 The TEST output provides visibility for one of the several internal nodes as determined by the T[2:0] bits in the serial configuration stream.
 It is not configurable through the parallel interface.
-The T2, T1, and T0 control bits are preset to '000' when P_LOAD is LOW so that the PECL F{OUT} outputs are as jitter-free as possible.
+The T2, T1, and T0 control bits are preset to '000' when \overline{P}{LOAD} is LOW so that the PECL FOUT outputs are as jitter-free as possible.
 Any active signal on the TEST output pin will have detrimental affects on the jitter of the PECL output pair.
 In normal operations, jitter specifications are only guaranteed if the TEST output is static.
 The serial configuration port can be used to select one of the alternate functions for this pin.